steveniles/MandelZoom/readme.md

 ## Source Code & Technical Details
 The source code for this screen saver is available to view [here](https://github.com/steveniles/MandelZoom).
-There is a wiki describing technical details for screen savers [here](https://github.com/steveniles/MandelZoom/wiki).
+There is a wiki describing technical details for programming screen savers [here](https://github.com/steveniles/MandelZoom/wiki).